arunabhsid/microbiome-linkage/README.md

 ## Tools and packages

-The analysis was carried out in R. Packages used across the scripts include dplyr, tidyr, ggplot2, patchwork, forcats, data.table, pedtools, and biomaRt (v2.44.4).
+The analyses were carried out in R. Packages used across the scripts include dplyr, tidyr, ggplot2, patchwork, forcats, data.table, pedtools, and biomaRt (v2.44.4).
 The genome-wide linkage scan was run in MERLIN (merlin-regress, pedstats), the within-region SNP association in WISARD with GEMMA, and SNP positions for the mGWAS comparison were obtained from Ensembl VEP.
-Add the R and MERLIN version numbers and the package versions, for example from the output of sessionInfo()

 ## Citation